AZERBAIJAN: Conscientious objector prisoner freed

 He said his lawyer received a copy of the written Appeal Court ruling and passed it on to him on 13 May.
 The written verdict rejected his appeal for the original sentence to be overturned, but ruled that he should be freed early because the sentence of ten months was too harsh.

 Huseynov said at the Military Conscription Office last year he was insulted when he declared he could not serve in the armed forces because of his faith.
 But he says he was generally well treated during his imprisonment and not beaten.
-He said the head of Penal Colony No. 16 asked why he had been imprisoned.
+He said the head of Prison No. 16 asked why he had been imprisoned.
 "I told him I am a Jehovah's Witness and he was very interested to find out about us," Huseynov told Forum 18.
 "He treated me with respect."

-However, Huseynov added that this did not prevent the penal colony head listing him as a dangerous prisoner, requiring him to sign in every hour between 7 am and 10 pm at the guardhouse.
+However, Huseynov added that this did not prevent the prison head listing him as a dangerous prisoner, requiring him to sign in every hour between 7 am and 10 pm at the guardhouse.
 "They had no reason to do this," he insisted.
 "And there is always the danger that if you sign in late you will be punished."
 He said he was held in a cell for 12 prisoners, which often held about 13 or 14.

 Huseynov said he does not know if the military authorities will again try to conscript him.